Why Is My Moka Pot Coffee Bitter? (Causes and Simple Fixes)

 This can be achieved by using a low to medium heat setting on your stovetop and removing the Moka Pot promptly once the coffee has finished brewing.

-If the pot is left on high heat for too long, it can cause the coffee to over-extract, leading to a Moka Pot coffee bitter taste.
+If the coffee maker is left on high heat for too long, it can cause the coffee to over-extract, leading to a bitter taste.

 Additionally, overheating can cause the coffee to scorch, leaving a burnt and bitter flavor in your cup.

-Gas stoves can be especially challenging since they tend to produce more heat than induction or electric stoves; consider using a heat diffuser if necessary.
+Gas stoves can be especially challenging since they produce more heat than induction or electric stoves; consider using a heat diffuser if necessary.

 Additionally, preheating cold water before adding it to the bottom chamber may help reduce overall heating time on the stove.